DARK WEB: John Titor, The Internet's Time Traveler

 Or at least for me, it gets scarier to think of the swift destruction that might have to come to usher that in.

+But here's the thing.
 There were a lot of inaccuracies in how John talked about the future, too.

 Things that he shouldn't have gotten wrong if he really knew what he was talking about.
+Because the discrepancies are major.

-Like how John predicted a second American civil war that erupted into a global nuclear conflict.
+Like how John predicted a second American Civil War that erupted into a global nuclear conflict.

 I mean, I mentioned it earlier, but I failed to clarify that John said exactly when that war was supposed to start.